 Substance abuse is the misuse or dependence of a mood altering substance, such as alcohol, marijuana, nicotine, opiates, etc. The symptoms of a substance abuse concern can be cognitive, behavioral or physiological.
-The American Council on Drug Education lists the following physical and behavioral signs of someone who may be experiencing substance abuse concerns.
+The American Addiction Center lists helpful resources and behavioral signs of someone who may be exhibiting substance abuse concerns.

 *Warning: Please note that the signs and symptoms are indicators that something may be amiss, but the symptoms could be contributed to a mental or physical health problem.
 The above information is intended for educational purposes only and not as a diagnostic tool.
 If you or someone you know is experiencing the symptoms above, Counseling Services encourages you to schedule an appointment with a counselor or the appropriate professional to explore the concern further.

 Great Lakes Recovery Centers-multiple locations

 Community Resources-Outpatient only